 - 2014, Florida:$1,000,000 Verdict.
 An 83-year-old woman is residing at defendant nursing home for short-term rehabilitation services after undergoing surgery to repair her right hip.
 Five days after she is admitted, she falls and re-fractures her hip.
 The facility does not x-ray it, but instead has the woman continue physical therapy for four weeks.
 Her son claims that the facilities failure to recognize the fractures and the subsequent physical therapy caused irreparable damage to the woman’s hip.
 A jury awarded the woman $250,000 for past pain and suffering and $750,000 for future pain and suffering.

 - 2014, New Jersey:$500,000 Settlement.
-A woman in her 20's is a passenger in defendant's car when defendant loses control of the car and drives into a tree.
+A woman in her 20’s is a passenger in defendant’s car when defendant loses control of the car and drives into a tree.
 As a result, the woman suffers a discolored forehead scar and a fractured hip.
-Defendant driver claims he was unfamiliar with the road and following the woman's directions when he turned into a tree.
-The case settled for $500,000 prior to trial.
+Defendant driver claims he was unfamiliar with the road and following the woman’s directions when he turned into a tree.
+The case settled for $500,000 before trial.

 - 2014, Florida:$85,000 Verdict.
 A woman residing at defendant condominiums falls on the sidewalk when a rock becomes lodged between her sandal and her foot.
 She fractures her hip due to the impact.
 She files a claim against the condominiums association, alleging that they failed to keep the walkway free of rocks and debris, creating the dangerous condition.
-Defendant claimed the woman knew the rocks was there.
+Defendant claimed the woman knew the rocks were there.
 A jury found that the plaintiff was 10% liable for her own injuries, and awarded her $85,000.
 This was reduced per the negligence apportionment done by the jury.

 - 2014, Oregon:$50,000 Settlement.
 A 50-year-old man is a professional truck driver.
-He is at defendant's loading dock when he parks his truck and exits his vehicle.
+He is at the defendant’s loading dock when he parks his truck and exits his vehicle.
 He trips on a wheel clock that was previously left in the parking lane and fractures his hip.
 He has emergency surgery with hardware done and eventually needs a total hip replacement.
 The defendant argued contributory negligence, and the parties settled for $50,000.

 - 2013, Illinois:$842,801 Verdict.
 Plaintiff resides at defendant nursing home and is a fall risk.
 She falls four times.
 The fifth time she falls, she fractures her right hip, pelvis, and arm.
 Surgery is required for the hip fracture, and the woman is immobile due to the injuries and subsequent pressure sores she develops.
 She files a claim against the nursing facility alleging negligence in assessing her fall risk and in failing to provide assistance to prevent future calls.
 At trial, a jury awards the woman $842,801.

 - 2013, Louisiana:$190,000 Verdict.
-An adult male is invited onto defendant's property He steps on the cover of a water meter, owned by co-defendants.
+An adult male is invited onto the defendant’s property He steps on the cover of a water meter, owned by co-defendants.
 When he steps on it, the cover flips up, causing the plaintiff to fall into the water meter hole.
 He suffers a fractured hip requiring surgery to insert foreign hardware into his hip.
 A jury returned a verdict for the plaintiff, awarding him $190,000 from the co-defendants.
 The award is later reduced to $161,500 due to the jury determination that the plaintiff was 15% liable for the accident himself.

 - 2013, Florida:$183,369.42 Verdict.
 A woman is shopping in the produce area of defendant supermarket when she trips on a stock float and falls.
 She fractures her hip as a result of the fall.
 She files a case against the store for negligently maintaining its premises.
 The defendant denied negligence.
 A jury finds the plaintiff to be 60% negligent and the defendant to be 40% negligent.
 They award the plaintiff $183,369.42, which is reduced to $72,947.77 after the fault apportionment.

 - 2013, California:$87,500 Settlement.
-Plaintiff is at defendant hospital when she is knocked to the floor by a laundry cart and fractures her hip.
+Plaintiff is at the hospital when she is knocked to the floor by a laundry cart and fractures her hip.
 The defendant hospital denies liability but agrees to pay the woman $87,500 to settle her claim.

 - 2013, Michigan:$52,000 Settlement.
-Plaintiff is a tenant and rents a condominium from defendant.
+Plaintiff is a tenant and rents a condominium from the defendant.
 He is walking on the sidewalk of the premises one day when he slips and falls on ice that accumulated due to a defective drainage system.
 He fractures his pelvis and his hip as a result of the fall.
 He claims that the defendant was negligent in failing to properly maintain the sidewalk and in failing to warn of the condition.
 During case evaluation, a panel awards the plaintiff $52,000.